 Entirely battery-powered, the Peephole Cam replaces your standard peephole in a few simple steps.
 You'll still be able to see through it like a regular peephole, but you'll also be able to pull up a live video feed of your front door on demand and talk to any visitors.
 If you subscribe to Ring's Protect cloud service, you'll also be able to view saved clips.

-Its streamlined installation and clever workaround for apartment-dwellers, the Ring Peephole Cam is definitely worth considering.
-Read the CNET review.
+With its streamlined installation and clever workaround for apartment-dwellers, the Ring Peephole Cam is definitely worth considering.

 How we test video doorbells